Synagogues have to balance security with remaining welcoming, a Texas rabbi says

 What security measures need to be in place for someone to worship safely?

 As antisemitism has risen in recent years across the U.S., many synagogues have responded by upping safety measures and training congregants on how to respond to possible threats.
-For many, Saturday's attack recalled the 2018 attack on the Tree of Life Synagogue in Pittsburgh, Penn., when 11 worshipers were murdered.
+For many, Saturday's attack recalled the 2018 attack on the Tree of Life Synagogue in Pittsburgh, when 11 worshippers were murdered.

 Rabbi Charlie Cytron-Walker was one of the captives held at Congregation Beth Israel over the weekend.
 He says instruction from the FBI and other groups on how to respond to an active shooter situation helped him and the other congregants escape safely.